 The Sociology of Doing Nothing, Probation and COVID-19

-This is the second article from our special series on Applied Sociologists and the COVID-19 Pandemic.
 Dr Marian Badea works as a Probation Inspector in the social policy sector, in Bucharest, Romania.
-Marian analyses reports and coordinates activities of probation officers in 42 regions.… Continue Reading “The Sociology of Doing Nothing, Probation and COVID-19”
+Marian analyses reports and coordinates activities of probation officers in 42 regions.
+COVID-19 social distancing laws have radically altered how probation officers carry out their work.

 Social Acts